seb-pg/meta_puzzles/README.md

 * C\++ (17): developed second.
 [24 out of 24 solutions]

 Mostly complete solutions are provided in the following languages and are based on the C\++17 version
 * C#: compatible with .Net 7.0 and mostly compatible with .Net Code 3.1.
-[22 out of 24 solutions, l4 solutions are missing]
+[22 out of 24 solutions]
+  * l4 solutions are missing because C# does not provide O(log(n)) lower_bound/upper_bound on [Red–black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) out-of-the-box.
 * Go: tested with version 1.9.4.
-[22 out of 24 solutions, l4 are solutions missing]
+[21 out of 24 solutions, l4 are solutions missing]
+  * l3_portals and l4 solutions are missing because Go does not provide [Red–black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) trees out-of-the-box.
 * Kotlin: tested with version 1.7.21.
 [22 out of 24 solutions should be working, please see notes]
+  * Many test fail on Meta's website but should be working (see comments).
+  * l3_rabbit_hole2 and l4_mathematical_art have not yet been implemented but are expected to be implementable out-of-the-box with Kotlin.
 * Rust: tested with version 1.66.
 [22 out of 24 solutions, l4 solutions are missing]
+  * l4 solutions are missing because C# does not provide O(log(n)) lower_bound/upper_bound on [Red–black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree)  out-of-the-box.
+  * Rust provides [TreeMap (a B-tree implementation)](https://en.wikipedia.org/wiki/B-tree) instead of [Red–black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
+This collection has the same asymptotic complexity as Red-black trees.
 * Scala: tested with version 3.2.1 (and Meta's website uses version <= 2.13).
 [19 out of 24 done so far]
-Note: l4 solutions are using a "lower_bound" on reb-black trees, which is not provided by default in the languages above.
+  * All solutions are expected to be implementable out-of-the-box with Scala.

 Languages probably provided in the future
 * Java: 4 out of 24 done so far.